 Once you sign up for an Advantage plan, you are basically locked into it until the term is up ( usually a year ).

 If you are 65 and a US citizen, then you are likely eligible for Medicare Advantage.
 If you are not sure if you meet the eligibility requirements, you can always talk to one of our licensed insurance agents or Medicare directly about what it takes to qualify.

 The best time to enroll in a Medicare Advantage plan is three months prior to turning age 65, up to three months after your 65th birthday.
 This is because you are most likely in what is called your “initial enrollment period”.

 If you enroll during this time, your coverage will begin the same day that your Medicare begins.

-If you decide to wait to enroll in an Advantage plan, and perhaps enroll in a Medigap plan instead, then you may not switch back to a Medicare Advantage plan until the Medicare Open Enrollment period each year.
+If you decide to wait to enroll in an Advantage plan, and perhaps enroll in a Medigap plan instead, then you may not switch back to a Medicare Advantage plan until the Medicare Annual Election period each year.
 This period is October 15th – December 7th.

 During this time period, you may switch over to a Medicare Advantage plan, and your coverage will begin on January 1st of the following year.